anthonywithah/chase-the-legend/Readme.md

 - **Font**: dafont.com/strongarm.font
 - **Font**: fontawesome.com

+# Sharing

+To promote this Github and to make sure the latest files are in use - when sharing this game, please do not share the files themselves, please share the link to this Github instead: **github.com/anthonywithah/chase-the-legend**

 # Pathway to Open Source

-I would love to make this project fully Open Source one day.
-So once this project has been fully developed with enough community feedback, it will be released as Open Source, with all supporting files and documentation.
+I would love to make this project Open Source one day.
+So once this project has been fully developed with enough community feedback, it will be released as Open Source.

 ### "LET'S. PLAY.
 DARTS!
 Player to throw first."